1957 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 1957 CAM Quarter Value

-What makes this variety particularly special is its survival rate of just 12.8%, meaning only about 160,000 examples remain from the original 1.24 million proof mintage.
-This dramatic attrition reflects the rigorous standards required for Cameo designation – many proofs that initially displayed contrast have lost their frosting over time through handling or environmental factors.
+With a survival rate of just 12.8%, only around 160,000 CAM examples remain from the original 1.24 million proof mintage.
+This dramatic attrition reflects the rigorous standards required for the Cameo designation — many proofs that initially showed some frosting have since lost it through handling or environmental exposure.
+An NGC PR69 CAM example has realized $290 at auction, demonstrating the premium the market assigns to even moderate contrast levels.
+The $77 premium over regular proofs rewards the eye appeal and technical quality that proper Cameo contrast provides.

 1957 CAM Price/Grade Chart